1.What is the Good & Services Tax (GST)?

 - GST is considered a progressive system of taxation; it will bring Indian taxation system in parity with the system existent in the developed countries.

-- Seamless credit across entire supply chain and across all the States / Union Territories.
+- Seamless input tax credit across entire supply chain and across all the States / Union Territories.

 - Implementation of GST is expected to substantially reduce costs especially in the manufacturing sector.
 The benefits of which could cascade into other sectors in the long run.